 Feed and Digestion

 All ruminant animals harvest and consume large quantities of forage in order to feed a wide variety of microbial “bugs” in their gut consisting of fungi, bacteria, protozoa and a variety of other microorganisms.
-The bugs then breakdown and digest forages in the first, second and third stomachs.
+The bugs then break down and digest forages in the first, second and third stomachs.
 The ruminant then digests this large assortment of bugs in the fourth chamber of their stomach.
 They ultimately digest this massive quantity of microorganisms and survive off these animal and plant proteins, meaning that ruminant animals are not actually vegetarians.
-In fact, there are no mammals that are actually vegetarians, despite the fact that they harvest plant materials as a source of food for these “bugs” (again, like a compost pile).
+In fact, there are no mammals that are actually vegetarians, despite the fact that they harvest plant materials as a source of food for these “bugs”.
 The “bugs” that feed off the plant material that the bison harvests to feed them are passed from adult to calf through saliva, whether it be licking on each other, or feeding in the same spot with saliva that drips out of the adult and is then consumed by the calf grazing side-by-side to its mother.
-This is one reason why it takes about 6 months for a calf to develop its own rumen capable of sustaining a whole biological grass-consuming-factor in its stomach, and requires the animal proteins found in the milk in the meantime.
+This is one reason why it takes about 6 months for a calf to develop its own rumen capable of sustaining a whole biological grass-consuming-factory in its stomach, and requires the animal proteins found in the milk in the meantime.

 Virginia Bison Co. bison are produced using an intensive pasture rotational system that is run from March through December.
 The New Zealand style of rotational grazing has been applied to our bison operation with much success, albeit through trial and error.
 All ruminant animals desire and consume grains because grains are grassland seeds.
 The great plains native prairie grasses produce up to 500 lbs. of seed (grain) per acre per year naturally.
-These seeds are highly nutritious and an important part of the bison breeding cycle to ensure the body condition necessary to conceive and carry a calf through the winter months.
+These seeds are highly nutritious and an important part of the nutrients required for the bison breeding cycle to ensure the body condition necessary to conceive and carry a calf through the winter months.
 This ‘seed’ is the maturity of the grass and the bison eat the seed in balance with the leafy grass in a natural setting.
 Due to the fact that the rotational grazing system keeps the grass in a constantly vegetative state, the pastures at Virginia Bison Co. do not produce this seed / leaf combination naturally.
 Please see the grain-on-grass page for more information on how and why grains are used at Virginia Bison Co.

 Bison are seasonal producers (unlike cattle and sheep which can breed any month of the year) and go into a breeding season, called rutting, in mid-summer that usually ends around August.
 Any cows that do not get pregnant but are in good body condition can remain fertile into the early fall, so that sometimes we get calves born the following fall instead of spring like normal.
 Spring is natures regular cycle for calves to be born as that is when the grass is plentiful for cows to produce milk.
 Bison are much like deer and elk in their natural breeding and feeding cycles.
 Bison produce a small quantity of milk that is very thick, rich and sticky compared with cattle milk.
 It is impossible to milk bison due to the danger and stress on the cow and the quantity of milk produced makes this uneconomical to even consider.
 Buffalo mozzarella is made from water buffalo, but not bison.